Scarborough Boat Harbour

 Goal for master planning at Scarborough Harbour

-Our goal for the master planning at Scarborough Harbour is to sustainably address a growing maritime industry, engage the community, enhance the function and quality of the harbour, and elevate the harbour’s recreation and tourism role in a manner that protects the important ecological values and processes of the Moreton Bay Marine Park and surrounds.
+Our goal for the master planning at Scarborough Harbour is to sustainably address a growing maritime industry, engage the community, enhance the function and quality of the harbour, and elevate the harbour’s recreation and tourism role in a manner that protects the important ecological values and processes of the Moreton Bay Marine Park and the surrounding environment.

-We engaged a team of technical experts to drive the development of the master plan and have been engaging with Moreton Bay City Council, state government agencies, tenants, and key stakeholders to inform the development of the draft master plan.
-The early engagement findings have also informed the master planning process.
+We engaged a specialist multidisciplinary team to drive the development of the master plan and have been engaging with Moreton Bay City Council, state government agencies, tenants, and key stakeholders to inform the development of the draft master plan.

-Using an evidenced-based approach and the findings of engagement, the master planning process has explored the opportunities and constraints of the harbour and the environmental, commercial, recreational, public and private opportunities for the harbour in the future.
+Using an evidenced-based approach and the feedback received during early engagement, the master planning process has explored the opportunities and constraints of the harbour and the environmental, commercial, recreational, public and private opportunities for the harbour in the future.

 Project timeline overview